davlin93/tsunamiweb/README.md

   "guid": "f9852ca7-75e0-4e00-8229-125232ba14f8"
 }
 ```
-creates a ripple for wave 1 and returns
+* creates a ripple for wave 1
+* adds ripple to user associated with guid, if no user exists, creates one
+then returns:
 ```
 {
   "id": 1,